-This is where the midsize SUV segment shines.
+This is where SUVs shine.
 On top of being a head taller than most cars in the Philippines, it also helps that you won’t be thinning out your wallet for fuel money because these cars run on diesel.

 Mitsubishi Montero Sport

-A strong contender, not only in its segment, but in the Philippine market; the nameplate was one of the original few that started the midsize SUV trend.
-While prior models featured a rounded design, this SUV prominently features Mitsubishi’s dynamic shield design.
-While some aspects of the design tend to be an acquired taste, it doesn’t change the fact that the Montero Sport is a valued companion to many drivers for its clean-cut interior and driving dynamics.
-With a midcycle update, it'll make more heads turn as it rolls down the road.
+A strong contender, not only in its segment but in the Philippine market; the nameplate was one of the original few that started the midsize SUV trend.
+While prior models have a rounded look, this SUV prominently features Mitsubishi’s updated dynamic shield design.
+The Montero Sport is a valued companion to many drivers for its clean-cut interior and driving dynamics.

-The king of sales in the midsize SUV segment, the Toyota Fortuner proves that a brand and an iconic nameplate can make a huge difference with regard to consumer trust.
-The Fortuner is one of the first nameplates to become a household name.
-For a year, it was the best-selling car in the Philippines, eclipsing its subcompact brother, the Toyota Vios, in terms of sales.
+The king of sales in the midsize SUV segment, the Toyota Fortuner proves that a brand and an iconic nameplate can make a huge impact with regard to consumer trust.
+Notably, the renowned model has undergone an extensive refresh, with the Fortuner now having additional variants including the Q and LTD. It is one of the first nameplates to become a household name.
 It is a force to be reckoned with, and a definite leader in its segment for the foreseeable future.